Piano lessons for children and youths

 The lessons are offered exclusively to the students of the Bonn International School and take place in the afternoons on their premises.

-Lessons are always held on Mondays and Thursdays between 3 and 7 pm.
+Lessons are always held on Thursdays between 2 and 8 pm.

 You can find the fees for the lessons here.